Progress Report: Holding the Line at Juniper Ridge

 The Problem

-For years, Casella’s Juniper Ridge Landfill in Old Town and Alton, Maine, has contaminated nearby communities, including the Penobscot Nation.
-This facility has released dangerous chemicals into the Penobscot River, a site sacred to the Penobscot people.
-Residents living near the landfill report severe air pollution, persistent foul odors, and accidental fires that make ash rain down into people’s yards, causing burning eyes and sore throats.
-These issues have posed ongoing risks to the well-being of the surrounding populations.
+For years, Casella Waste Systems’ Juniper Ridge Landfill in Old Town and Alton, Maine, has contaminated nearby communities, including the Penobscot Nation, whose families have stewarded these lands and waters for generations.
+Residents report severe air pollution, foul odors, and accidental fires that rain ash into yards, causing burning eyes and sore throats – not to mention landfill runoff tainting the Penobscot River with toxic “forever chemicals.”

-Now, a proposal to expand this waste site — to add space to handle the equivalent of 8.6 Empire State Buildings worth of trash — threatens to worsen current environmental hazards.
-The company claims the expansion will benefit neighbors, but that’s far from the truth.
+Casella’s push to expand the landfill even further – to add space to handle the equivalent of 8.6 Empire State Buildings worth of trash – threatens to worsen current environmental hazards.
+The company insists neighbors will benefit.
+They won’t.
 The Penobscot Nation and nearby communities already bear an unjust share of environmental burdens.
-This expansion would further harm their lands, waters, and overall health.
+This expansion would only pile more harm onto their lands, waters, and health.

 CLF in Action